 Trends in Crime in South Yorkshire

-As of September 2024, South Yorkshire’s crime rate stands at 105 crimes per 1,000 people, a decline from 112 crimes per 1,000 people in 2023.
+As of January 2026, South Yorkshire’s crime rate stands at 87 crimes per 1,000 people, a decline from 112 crimes per 1,000 people in previous years.
 This decrease reflects an overall reduction in crime, suggesting improvements in public safety.

-However, certain crime categories have seen concerning increases.
-Drug-related offences, for example, have risen by 13.1% compared to the previous year, pointing to an ongoing challenge in tackling substance misuse and trafficking.
-Similarly, shoplifting has increased by 14.5%, indicating a rise in retail theft across the region.
+However, certain crime categories have seen increases.
+Drug‑related offences, for example, have risen by 13% over the year ending June 2025, pointing to an ongoing challenge in tackling substance misuse and trafficking.
+Similarly, shoplifting figures have increased, with 14,998 incidents recorded in the same period, reflecting a rise in retail theft across the region.

 On a positive note, public order crimes have dropped by 15.8%, signalling a decrease in disturbances and anti‑social behaviour.
 Burglary rates have also fallen by 12.6%, suggesting a reduction in property crimes.
 While some crime types remain a concern, the overall trend in South Yorkshire points to progress in safety and reducing certain offences.